 If you were to write a client that had to first decide how to compose an access token string, then program that same logic in the OAuth server, which you didn’t write, by the way, and then encrypt the access token, oh but wait!
 You’ve got to decide the encryption algorithm, and then a secret key with which to encrypt it.
 And then it doesn’t stop here.
 You’ve to tell all this to the server so they can write the back-logic for all this decryption using the same technique.
 And then they have to again create a new access token to send you after a successful login, oh, oh, oh my!
 That would all add up to a gigantic amount of nuisance.

-Thankfully, the same bunch of people who created OAuth saw far into the future to anticipate this pain.
+Thankfully, another bunch of people were interested in and were following the development of OAuth saw far into the future to anticipate this pain.
 They defined a bunch of formats that all OAuth servers and clients could be free to choose from to create access tokens.
 One such format is named Json Web Tokens (JWT).

-The format lets you compose the access token as a Json string.
+The format lets you compose the access token as a JSON string.

 It has three parts:

-A header that lets you specify that the string is a JWT, and the encryption algorithm chosen to sign the token, if any.
+A header that lets you specify that the string is a JWT, and the signing algorithm chosen to sign the token, if any.

 A body containing the user claims.
 This is also referred to as the payload.